-For thousands of years, people have connected to each other through stories, whether passed from one person to another, written in words, or told in front of an audience.
-Trinity Rep’s Connecting Stories Book Club, presented in partnership with the Providence Public Library, will engage our community in robust discussion around the work on our stages and the issues of our day.
+For thousands of years, people have connected with each other through stories — whether written down, passed from one person to another, or performed for an audience.
+Trinity Rep’s Connecting Stories Book Club continues that tradition.
+Presented in partnership with the Providence Public Library, this book club invites you to engage in robust discussion around the work on our stages and the issues of our day.

 What is the Connecting Stories Book Club?

 - The Connecting Stories Book Club is a free discussion group hosted by the Providence Public Library and Trinity Rep. We choose each book based on connections to the plays running on our stages.
-After participants independently read the book, we will gather at the library to discuss, and seek connections between each book, what’s being performed, and what’s happening in our world today.
+After participants independently read the book, we gather at the library to discuss.

 - This club is an excellent opportunity for anyone interested in discussing fiction, current events, theater, or literature in general.
 You’ll meet new people and encounter diverse perspectives.
 What’s more, participants receive a 20% discount coupon to use for Trinity Rep tickets!

-- We meet once during the run of each show at Trinity Rep from September through June.
-Please feel free to join us at any point as your schedule allows.
-Registration will remain open for the entire season!
+- We meet once during the run of each show at Trinity Rep, from September through June.

 - This book club is 100% free to attend!